sbl1996/ygo-agent/README.md

 ## News

+- April 14, 2024: LSTM has been implemented and well tested.
+See `scripts/jax/ppo.py` for more details.

 - April 7, 2024: We have switched to JAX for training and evalution due to the better performance and flexibility.
 The scripts are in the `scripts/jax` directory.
 The documentation is in progress.
 PyTorch scripts are still available in the `scripts` directory, but they are not maintained.